 All sessions and lectures of the conference will be held at the Schweizerhof hotel in the heart of Kassel.
 More information on how to reach the venue, the hotel address, and amenities, please click here

-The Conference will begin at 9 AM on Thursday, 10 October with a welcome reception and an introductory session by the local organizer M&S Research Hub, followed by a plenary talk on (coming soon)
+The Conference will begin at 10 AM on Thursday 10 October with a welcome reception and an introductory session by the local organizer M&S Research Hub, followed by the plenary talk by Prof. Farzanegan

-The scientific programme will include numerous contributed sessions in the following fields of economics and 3 plenary sessions:
+The scientific programme will include several sessions in the following fields of economics and 3 plenary sessions:

 Applied Microeconomics; Applied Macroeconomics; Development; Econometrics; Economic Geography;